vincentvanbush/scorify_elixir/README.md

 Then, run `mix run priv/repo/seeds.exs` to create some seed data for initial app usage.

+Finally, go to `assets` folder and use `yarn` to get JS dependencies.

 ## Usage

 To start the server in development mode, use `mix phx.server`.
 By default the website is available at `localhost:4000`.